SmogDr/edar_coursebook/docs/04-dataviz.md

 <div class="rmdnote">
 <p>When you create and store a <code>ggplot()</code> object, the plot
-itself will be created and stored but not returned as output.If you want to “see” the plot, just enter its name into the console or script, and it will appear in the Viewer pane.</p>
+itself will be created and stored but not returned as output.
+If you want to “see” the plot, just enter its name into the console or script, and it will appear in the Viewer pane.</p>
 </div>

 You can also save `ggplot2` plots as image files to a local directory using the